Tire code: Wear, traction, and temperature grades

+Date of manufacture

+At the end of the Tire Identification Number (TIN), a long string of letters and number encased in a long oval, are four numbers to indicate when the tire was made.
+The first two represent the week and the last two the year, so a TIN ending in "0422" indicates the tire was made in the 4th week (end of January) of 2022.
+Prior to 2000 only three digits were used so "042" could represent the 4th week of 1992, 1982, or earlier.

+Winter, snow, and ice markings

+"Mud and Snow", "Severe Snow", "Ice Conditions", and "Studded: Severe Snow".

+Tires designed for use in snowy conditions display the appropriate lettering and marks to indicate its use for "(Mud and) Snow", "Severe Snow" (3PMSF), "Ice Conditions" (IGS) along with preceding and prerequisite indicators.
+Studded tires are similar, with pictograms incorporating the Cyrillic letter "Sha" (Ш), the first letter in the Russian word for studs (Шипы), being standardized in 2022.

 DOT code

 The DOT code can be found immediately after the letters "DOT" on a tire sidewall.

 It is useful in identifying tires subject to product recall or at end of life due to age.
 It is mandated by the U.S. Department of Transportation but is used worldwide.

 The first three characters indicate the manufacturing plant and are assigned by the NHTSA (tires made before 2015 had only two characters).

 Following the manufacturer's plant code, the next two digits within a DOT code signify the tire size.
 For instance, the size code "WC" might correspond to the tire size 205/55 R16.
 However, these size codes aren't standardized.
 Each tire manufacturer may assign these codes as they see fit, provided they maintain a consistent and explainable system within their coding.

 After the size code, the next sequence in a DOT number consists of three or four digits that designate the tire type.
 This coding, though optional, is widely used by tire manufacturers for internal tracking purposes, such as managing returns and quality control.
 The decision on how exactly to code the tire type lies with each manufacturer, leading to a variety of coding systems across the industry.

 The last four numbers of the DOT marking on tires tell you the week (1 through 53, according to ISO 8601) and year the tire was made.
-So, a tire with the last four digits of 0121 was made the first week of January 2021, 0221 is second week of January of 2021, and so on.
+So, a tire with the last four digits of 0121 was made the first week of January 2021, 0221 is second week of January 2021, and so on.